-Now there are many airlines with scheduled flights into Iceland.
-As far as we can see there are direct flights to Iceland from the following cities during the summer months and many of them the whole year:
+Now there are four airlines with scheduled flights into Iceland.
+These are Icelandair, Iceland Express, SAS and British Airways.
+As far as we can see there are direct flights to Iceland from the following 28 cities during the summer months:

-Alicante, Amsterdam, Baltimore, Barcelona, Basel, Bergen, Berlin, Boston, Copenhagen, Eindhoven, Frankfurt, Friedrichshafen, Glasgow, Gothenburg, Halifax, Helsinki, London, Madrid, Manchester, Milan, Minneapolis/St. Paul, München, Denver, New York, Orlando, Oslo, Paris, Stockholm, Zürich.
+Alicante, Amsterdam, Baltimore, Barcelona, Basel, Bergen, Berlin, Boston, Copenhagen, Eindhoven, Frankfurt, Friedrichshafen, Glasgow, Göteborg, Halifax, Helsinki, London, Madrid, Manchester, Milan, Minneapolis/St. Paul, München, New York, Orlando, Oslo, Paris, Stockholm, Zürich.

 You arrive in Keflavik International Airport about 40 minutes away from the capital city of Reykjavik.
 From the domestic airport in Reykjavik there are 2-3 daily 40 minute flights to Isafjordur.
 You can take the Fly-Bus between the airports and most of the time you can continue same day.
 Check out Air Iceland for schedules and special offers.

 You can also rent a car and drive to Isafjordur.
-The drive, over mountain passes and through fjords is an adventure in itself.
-It´s about 440-500 km depending on which route you take.
-A new road via Arnkötludalur opened in 2009 which completes the asphalted pathway the whole way, and kills the old myth of bad roads in the Westfjords!
-The drive will normally take you 5-6 hours.
+It´s about 450-500 km depending on which route you take, of which 5-15% is non-paved gravel road.
+The drive will normally take you around six hours.